Ballarat: Television

 Television station BTV Channel 6 Ballarat commenced transmission of test patterns on 17 March 1962.
 Today Ballarat is serviced by numerous "free to air" High Definition and Standard Definition Digital television services.
-Two television broadcasting stations are located in the city, including WIN, WIN HD, 9Life, 9Go! and 9Gem (sub-licensees of the Nine Network) and Prime7, Prime7 HD, 7Two, 7mate, and 7flix (a sub-licensee of Seven Network).
+Two television broadcasting stations are located in the city, including WIN, WIN HD, 9Life, 9Go! and 9Gem (sub-licensees of the Nine Network) and Seven, 7HD, 7two, 7mate, 7Bravo and 7flix (Seven Network owned and operated).
 These two stations broadcast relayed services throughout regional Victoria.
-The city also receives Southern Cross 10, 10HD, 10 Peach, 10 Bold, 10 Shake and Sky News Regional (sub-licensees of Network 10) which is based in Bendigo but operates a local office.
+The city also receives 10, 10 HD, 10 Comedy, 10 Drama, Nickelodeon and Sky News Regional (Network 10 owned and operated) which is based in Bendigo but operates a local office.

 Ballarat television maintains a similar schedule to the national television network but maintains local commercials and regional news programming.